RhysLees/log-channel-laravel/README.md

-# This is my package logchannellaravel
+# This is my package log-channel-laravel

 ## Installation